Hot Sulphur Springs, Colorado: Demographics

-There were 196 households, out of which 32.1% had children under the age of 18 living with them, 57.7% were married couples living together, 5.1% had a female householder with no husband present, and 32.7% were non-families.
-25.5% of all households were made up of individuals, and 7.1% had someone living alone who was 65 years of age or older.
-The average household size was 2.45 and the average family size was 2.98.

-In the town, the population was spread out, with 24.4% under the age of 18, 9.0% from 18 to 24, 34.7% from 25 to 44, 25.7% from 45 to 64, and 6.1% who were 65 years of age or older.
-The median age was 36 years.
-For every 100 females, there were 122.6 males.
-For every 100 females age 18 and over, there were 134.5 males.

-The median income for a household in the town was $39,306, and the median income for a family was $46,000.
-Males had a median income of $42,431 versus $20,208 for females.
-The per capita income for the town was $24,012.
-About 2.3% of families and 5.7% of the population were below the poverty line, including 4.0% of those under age 18 and 9.1% of those age 65 or over.

 Hot springs

 The natural thermal springs at Hot Sulphur Springs are located in just outside the town limits on the west side of the Colorado River.
 The natural hot springs are heated from geothermal activity.
 Historically, the indigenous Ute people used the springs, but as more European settlers, and American soldiers arrived in the area they were pushed out although the court system declared the Utes the rightful owners.
-In more recent years a resort has been built at the hot springs that offers several soaking pools and tubs with temperatures ranging from 98°F to 112°F.
+In more recent years a resort has been built at the hot springs that offers several soaking pools and tubs with temperatures ranging from 98 °F to 112 °F.

 Water profile

-The hot mineral water emerges from the source at 125°F / 52°C at a rate of 200,000 gallons per day.
-The mineral content of the water consists of calcium (15ppm), chloride (145ppm), floride (11ppm), lithium (1.3ppm), magnesium (3.2ppm), potassium (24ppm), sodium (435ppm), sulfate (145ppm).
+The hot mineral water emerges from the source at 125 °F / 52 °C at a rate of 200,000 gallons per day.
+The mineral content of the water consists of calcium (15ppm), chloride (145ppm), fluoride (11ppm), lithium (1.3ppm), magnesium (3.2ppm), potassium (24ppm), sodium (435ppm), sulfate (145ppm).
 Trace minerals include arsenic, iron, manganese and zinc.